golanlevin/DrawingWithMachines/machines/line-us/README.md

 * **Launch** the Line-Us app, and **instruct** Line-us how to join your local WiFi.
 You can now reconnect your computer to the local WiFi, too.
 See [here](https://www.line-us.com/help.html) for more detailed instructions on connecting to the WiFi.
 (The next time you turn Line-Us on it will automatically connect to the last WiFi it was on.)
 The light on Line-Us should be solid blue.
 * **Verify** that Line-Us is able to communicate and draw by making a scribble in the app (with the "Draw"/pencil mode), and then execute the drawing with the "Play" button in the upper right.
 * You can access more settings by horizontally dragging/sliding the buttons at the top of the Line-Us app.
 There you can access controls for **setting the pen height**.
 More information on setting the pen height is [here](https://www.line-us.com/help.html#3).
-* You can also check to see if Line-Us is connectable on your local network, by typing its name correctly in the address bar of your browser.
+* You can also check to see if Line-Us is reachable on your local network, by typing its name correctly in the address bar of your browser.
 For example, one of our robots is named *sfci-lineus-1*, and you can see its vital information at: [http://sfci-lineus-1.local/](http://sfci-lineus-1.local/), which should look something like the following:

 ![lineus info screenshot](images/lineus-server.png)